ONLYOFFICE/onlyoffice-mattermost/README.md

 - **JWT Prefix**:
   Used to specify the ONLYOFFICE Docs prefix.

-## Using Mattermost ONLYOFFICE integration plugin
+## Using ONLYOFFICE app for Mattermost

 Users are able to open files sent in personal and group Mattermost chats for viewing and co-editing.